Tazaf/ionicitude/v1.0/Ionicitude-Callback-Handling-Mechanism-(CHM).md

 * `architectsdk://foo?bar` - the characters following the `?` must form a valid JSON Object.

 # CHM Actions Mapping
-Obviously, the Action name that you pass in the `document.location`'s URL must match an existing function, somewhere.
+Obviously, the Action name that you pass in the `document.location`'s URL must match an existing function, somewhere in your Ionic App.

 By default, Ionicitude's CHM will try and execute this function from it's own Action library.
 But because Ionicitude is _(sadly)_ not omniscient, it can not already contain everything that your AR View could call.
 In fact, its kinda empty in the beginning.

 ## Registering Actions
-You'll have to register an Action to Ionicitude's library before calling it from inside an AR View.
+You'll have to manually register an Action to Ionicitude's library before calling it from inside an AR View.

 Do this by calling `Ionicitude.addAction()` and passing it either a **name** and an **anonymous** function as a callback, or just a **named** function. **Anything else will throw a TypeError.**

 ----------
-_Please, see [API Definition > `addAction()`](https://github.com/Tazaf/ionicitude/wiki/API-Definition#addaction) for details about this method._
+_Please, see [API Definition > `addAction()`](addAction()) for details about this method._

 ----------